Justaus3r/tonoi/README.rst

 Compiled Binaries
 ~~~~~~~~~~~~~~~~~
-x86_64 Binaries are compiled for Windows, for users not having python installed, using `Nuitka`_. see the Releases page for more info.
+x86_64 Binaries are compiled for Windows, for users not having python installed, using `Nuitka`_. you can `download`_ the latest release from Releases Page.

 **Note**: Since the game uses ANSI Escape Sequences, any terminal that supports it will run the game.
 Meanwhile
-the opposite is also true.
+the opposite is also true. also please note that even though tonoi supports the default windows terminal cmd.exe for systems that have "Windows Anniversary" update installed, it is still a better experience if you run it in `Windows Terminal`_.

 How to Play
 -----------